 - Make a list of your medications and your doctors.
 You should keep the list in your phone or your wallet and share the list with your health care proxy and family members.

 - Decide which ambulance company will be called if needed.
-Make sure you have the phone number of a Medicare-certified ambulance company on hand or, if you have commercial insurance, insurance from a private health plan, the name and number of an in-network ambulance company.
+Make sure you have the phone number of a Medicare-certified ambulance company on hand or, if you have commercial health insurance, a Medicare Advantage plan, the name and number of an in-network ambulance company.
 Here are two ways to make sure Medicare covers ambulance services.

 - Decide which hospital you want to use.
-Make sure the hospital is in your network and that it gets a good rating for patient safety.
+If you are not enrolled in traditional Medicare, make sure the hospital is in your network and that it gets a good rating for patient safety.
 Talk to your doctor about your choice.
 Here’s more information on choosing a hospital.

 - Make sure you know what to bring with you to the hospital and what you should leave behind, such as valuables.
 Here’s a good checklist.